RK1126/Assembler/README.md

 # Building An Assembler

-Implemented basic functionality of An Assembler, Changing assembly code to machine code.
+Implementation of the basic functionality of An Assembler, conversion of assembly code to machine code.

 ## Details